Dynamically Sacrificing Accuracy for Reduced Computation: Cascaded Inference Based on Softmax Confidence: Setting of confidence thresholds

-In Algorithm~\ref{alg:hierarchical}, the confidence threshold vector $\hat\delta$ is set as follows.
-Choose an $\epsilon\geq 0$, and set $\hat\delta_m\gets \delta_m(\epsilon)$, for every $m$.
-We remark that (i) threshold for the last component should be zero, and (ii) one could use separate datasets for training the weights and setting the confidence threshold.
+When a cascaded inference is performed using \ci (Algorithm~\ref{alg:hierarchical}), the confidence threshold vector $\hat\delta$ is set as follows.
+Choose an $\epsilon\in[0,1]$, and set $\hat\delta_m\gets \delta_m(\epsilon)$, for every $m$.
+We remark that (i) the threshold for the last component should be zero, and (ii) one could use separate datasets for training the weights and setting the confidence threshold.